IuryAlves/PoEAA/README.md

 Enterprise patterns implemented in python

-These patterns are described in [*Patterns of Enterprise Application Architecture*](http://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture)
+These patterns are described by Martin Fowler in [*Patterns of Enterprise Application Architecture*](http://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture)

 ## List of Patterns